jitokj/Smart-Toll/Docs/README.md

    $ miner.start()
 6. Back in original terminal window, run truffle migrate.
    $ truffle migrate --reset
-7. If there are changes in contract (contracts are compiled), copy ABI from Buy.json and replace in index.js file (line 24).
+7. Copy deployed contract address (of Buy) from truffle migrate window and replace in index.js file (line 22).
 Save file.
-8. Copy deployed contract address (of Buy) from truffle migrate window and replace in index.js file (line 23).
-Save file.
-9. In original terminal window, start server.
+8. In original terminal window, start server.
    $ npm start
-10. Open a browser window.
+9. Open a browser window.
 Go to https://localhost:3000
-11. Copy individual addresses from 'Geth Account Details.txt' file and use the Dapp features.
+10. Copy individual addresses from 'Geth Account Details.txt' file and use the Dapp features.
-12. Unlock respective accounts (giving the account details like in below example) in geth console window using passwords given in the text file, when using 'Buy Tokens', 'Pay Toll', 'Withdraw Tokens' functions.
+11. Unlock respective accounts (giving the account details like in below example) in geth console window using passwords given in the text file, when using 'Buy Tokens', 'Pay Toll', 'Withdraw Tokens' functions.
    $ personal.unlockAccount(eth.accounts[1])
-13. To exit the project, stop the mining process in geth console window.
+12. To exit the project, stop the mining process in geth console window.
 Then give CTRL+C in other terminal windows to exit.
    $ miner.stop()
-14. The contract is set to expire in 6 minutes, if more time is needed to test the functionalities, change this in payToll function (line 60) and withdrawToken function (line 97).
+13. The contract is set to expire in 6 minutes, if more time is needed to test the functionalities, change this in payToll function (line 60) and withdrawToken function (line 97).

 **Contract conditions:**